JonathanFry3/KSolve/KSOLVE.md

 This program does not count flips or recycles of the stock pile in its move count.
 ## Input File
-Problems can be entered four different ways in an input file.
+Problems can be entered five different ways in an input file.
 The file SampleDeals.txt shows examples of each.
 ### -DECK String
 The same kind of string of 156 digits as follows the -DECK command flag can be appear in the input file.
 ### -GAME Number
 Start a line with "Game: " and follow with a whole number to have the program generate a pseudo-random shuffle using your number as the seed.
+This uses the same random number generator as the *KlondikeSolver* program and will generate the same shuffles.
+### -RAN number
+Start a line with "Ran: " and follow with a whole number to have the progam generate a pseudo-random suffle using your number a seed.
+This uses the same random number generator as the *ran* program, and will generate the same shuffles.
 ### Pysol Format
 (Pysol is a program that can play a thousand solitaire games on a computer.
 It can write game files in this format.)